tannerbland/be434-Spring2025/docs/setup4_new-py.md

 In the _bin_ directory of your repo, you should find a program called `new.py` that will help you make a new Python program.
 You can use a few simple unix commands to create a program with this script, for example:

-Here is how you can create the `howdy.py` using `new.py`:
+Here is how you can create the `testing.py` using `new.py`:

 ```
-$ ~/workspace/bin/new.py -p 'Print greeting' howdy.py
+$ ~/workspace/bin/new.py -p 'This is a test script' testing.py
-Done, see new script "howdy.py."
+Done, see new script "testing.py."
 ```

 You can also get a help message to see all of the options: